 Special Olympics World Games – A Legacy of Inclusion

-This historic 2019 World Games will have a lasting impact on the lives of People of Determination in the UAE and throughout the Middle East.
-The UAE has already unveiled several policies in conjunction with Special Olympics to accelerate inclusion in education and healthcare, and raise awareness of disabilities.
+The 2019 World Games will have a lasting impact on the lives of People of Determination in the UAE and throughout the Middle East.
+The UAE has unveiled several policies in conjunction with Special Olympics to accelerate inclusion in education and healthcare, and raise awareness of disabilities.
 And by demonstrating the value of social inclusion and providing a winning model in the UAE, Special Olympics has the potential to instigate change in countries across the region.